 The recent warm weather may have also woken your warm season lawn from its winter dormancy.
-Frost and freezing temperatures can damage new growth down to the cellular level.
+Frost and freezing night time temperatures can damage new growth down to the cellular level.
 Luckily, there are a few things you can do to protect your awakening lawn and shrubbery from serious harm.

 Take anything potted inside

 If you have potted accent plants, bring them inside on nights when temperatures are expected to dip below freezing.
 If the pots are too heavy to easily bring in, cover the plants with a bed sheet to keep frost from collecting on the surface of your plant.